 The Office has engaged monitoring teams (Monitoring and Evaluation Providers), led by research institutions, to develop and implement 5-year monitoring and evaluation for Selected Areas within the Basin.

-The Murray–Darling Freshwater Research Centre (MDFRC) are acting as Monitoring and Evaluation Advisers for the project and will conduct an annual Basin evaluation of outcomes at the Basin scale.
+La Trobe University is acting as Monitoring and Evaluation Advisers for the project and will conduct an annual Basin evaluation of outcomes at the Basin scale.